seeess1/seeess1.github.io/projects.md

 Up until September 2020, I was a data engineer at a Brooklyn-based startup called [Topos](https://topos.com/), where we specialized in making maps.
 <br>
 <br>
 To make our maps, we needed lots of data: demographic stats from the Census, business metadata, vehicular traffic counts, restaurant reviews, and much more.
-My job was to collect all the data, clean and transform it, and make it ready to serve as the backbone for our applications.
-Here are a couple snapshots from Topos projects featuring the data I wrangled:
+The data I collected, cleaned, and transformed served as the backbone for our applications, including...
 <br>
 <br>
 <h2>COVID-19 Compiler</h2>